 Whether it’s an interdepartmental meeting or you’re simply having new people over at a certain appointment, it’s a good idea to start by introducing people to each other.
 This way, everyone knows who is who and what their jobs are.
 Plus, it’s a perfect way to lighten the mood, since most meetings start with a bit of a tension in the air.

 You can also secure a smooth, uninterrupted flow of a meeting from the start by setting unanimously accepted agreements (let’s not call them rules, rules are meant to be broken), such as “every 45 minutes, there’s a 15 minute break” or “phones on silent mode”.
-You can read more tips on how to get more out of your meetings in our article here.

 2. Be prepared for feedback.
 And remember feedback goes both ways

 Throughout a meeting, it’s really important for you to be prepared for two things: asking questions and answering questions.
 In both cases, interrupting the person who is speaking and disrupting the meeting’s entire flow is not an option.
 Don’t worry, we have your back on both.

 You can keep track of everything that’s happening in a meeting by taking notes.
 However, if taking notes implies that you lose focus on the actual meeting in your attempt to get everything on paper or on your computer, you might want to reconsider your technique.
 You can improve your note taking skills, be them analog or digital.
 If your preferred method is writing on paper, you can learn how to use a mind map or make thorough use of symbols.
 If, on the other hand, you’d rather use the computer, aim to master the touch-typing art and as much shortcuts as you can.